hlry/ecommerce-backend/README.md

 - npm install express mysql2 sequelize bcrypt dotenv

 ## Usage
+Then run the following command in your CLI to start:
+- node server.js

-Then run the following command:
+To seed the tables, run the following command:
+- node seeds/index.js

+To create the database open mysql2 in your CLI and run the following commands:
+- mysql -u root -p
+- source db/schema.sql

+To exit:
-- npm start
+- quit;

 ## LICENSE
-This repository is licensed under the Apache License 2.0.
+This repository is licensed under the ISC License.
-Refer to https://opensource.org/licenses/Apache-2.0 for complete license terms.
+Refer to https://opensource.org/licenses/ISC for complete license terms.

 ## CONTRIBUTING
 This project is not accepting contributions but if you send a pull request, it could be accepted under the terms of the Apache 2.0 license.